 90th percentile: For lead and Copper testing.
 10% of test results are above this level and 90% are below this level.
-Level Found: is the average of all test results for a particular contaminant.

-Range of Detections: Shows the lowest and highest levels found during a testing period, if only one sample was taken, then this number equals the Level Found.
+Range of Results: Shows the lowest and highest levels found during a testing period, if only one sample was taken, then this number equals the Highest Value.